 (10) Global Performance, a concept developed by the CJD: www.performanceglobale.cjd.net.
 Read articles: Why integrate Sustainable Development into the strategy and management of your company? and How to integrate the D. D. D. …?

 (11) Argument for changing the objectives of the principal: Open letter to 21st century business leaders

-Didier Douziech is graduated from Arts et Métiers Paris Tech, one of the top French engineering schools and he participated to the Advanced Management Programme of INSEAD.
+About the author: Didier Douziech is graduated from Arts et Métiers Paris Tech, one of the top French engineering schools and he participated to the Advanced Management Programme of INSEAD.
 He has a 31 years’ work experience, 21 in France, 10 in other countries (Japan, Germany, England and Spain).
 French is his mother tongue and he uses English, Spanish, German and Japanese professionally.
 He has extensive experience in most of the key positions in a company: board member, managing director, sales & marketing director, industrial director and data processing manager.

 With this multidisciplinary and multicultural experience, since 2006 Didier Douziech has operated as Executive Interim Manager and Consultant in industrial and BtoB service companies, as Managing Director, Plant and Industrial Director or Sales & Marketing Director.
 This field experience is enhanced by ongoing training in the areas of personal development, communication, change management and sustainable development.
 As a result, Didier Douziech has developed a structured set of skills, methods and tools entitled “Life skills and know-how of 21st century Managers” which he transmits to his employees when on mission as well as widely through conferences and on the web.

-To view his short bio, click here
+To view Didier’s short bio, click here

 His service offer:

 His prefered position is Managing Director of companies involved in BtoB market.
 He’s especially efficient in global business development and turnaround of distribution, service and industrial companies.
 His education and professional experience allow him to be also an efficient sales & marketing director or plant manager.